Myotherapy Hastings

 - Improves overall well-being

-- Encourages peace of mind
+- Helps cultivate peace of mind

-- Alleviates mental stress
+- Reduces mental stress

 - Supports improved recognition of stress signs and appropriate reactions